Superconvergence of differential structure for finite element methods on perturbed surface meshes: Introduction

 \section{Introduction}

-Numerical methods for geometrical partial differential equations have been developed into a very active research direction in these days.
-It is merging the research field of geometry with computational mathematics and providing more accurate modelling and techniques for solving practical problems which involve manifolds.
-However, their numerical analysis including the a priori error analysis of surface finite element methods \cite{DziukElliott2013, BDN} and the a posteriori error analysis \cite{WeiChenHuang2010, DonGuo19} usually requires exact information of the manifolds (surfaces) such as discrete vertices are exactly located on the continuous manifolds and exact normal vectors at every vertex.
+The numerical solution of partial differential equations on surfaces or more general surfaces has been the subject of much systematic investigation.
+Many efficient numerical methods have been developed since the pioneering work of Dziuk \cite{Dziuk1988}.
+However, their numerical analysis including the {\it a priori} error analysis of surface finite element methods \cite{DziukElliott2013, BDN} and the {\it a posteriori} error analysis \cite{WeiChenHuang2010, DonGuo20} usually requires exact information of the surfaces.
+For instance, many methods ask that the vertices of discrete surfaces are located on the underlying surfaces and the exact unit normal vectors at the given vertices are known.
 This is neither theoretically complete nor practically available since the exact geometric information is often blind to users in reality.
-Therefore, it is interesting and practically meaningful to investigate the case when the geometric discretization is not aligned with the underline exact geometry.
-Particularly, it is important if the solution carries the differential structure of the manifold.
-Typical examples are like tangential vector fields on manifolds, the gradient of scalar functions on manifolds.
-In those cases, one would like to preserve the accuracy of the quantities involving differential structure at the same level as the solution functions and the geometric approximation accuracy, in order to have optimal convergence or superconvergence.
-The fundamental questions here are to what extent that the error of the geometric approximation will affect the error of the numerical methods, and what is the hypothesis on the geometric discretization in order to have superconvergence of the differential structure of manifolds.
+Therefore, it is of interest and also practically meaningful to investigate the problems where the exact geometric information is not given.
+We particularly pay attention to the cases when solutions contain differential structures of the surfaces.
+First-order differential structures involve tangential spaces and normal spaces of the surfaces, while the former is our focus in this paper.
+Typical examples are tangential vector fields on surfaces and gradients of scalar functions on surfaces.
+In such situations, it is desired to know the conditions for geometric discretization to guarantee optimal convergence rates either in the a priori or the a posteriori error analysis.
+Fundamental questions here are like (i) to what extent that the errors of geometric approximations will affect the total errors of the numerical methods, and (ii) what is the hypothesis on the geometric discretization in order to have optimal convergence of numerical solutions or superconvergence of the differential structure of surfaces.